SuryanshuGehlot/Typing-Speed/README.md

+# Typing Speed
-Typing speed is my project which randomly give sentences and calculate your typing speed.
+Typing speed is my project which randomly give sentences and **calculate your typing speed.**